 Mayes’ filing pleads three statutory claims.

 The first is the National Environmental Policy Act, 42 USC 4321 et seq.
 NEPA requires federal agencies to evaluate the environmental impacts of major federal actions before committing resources.
-The federal purchase of a 418,400-square-foot warehouse for $70 million, the approximately $300 million in renovation and operations contracts that follow, and the use of the facility as a federal detention site is a major federal action under traditional NEPA case law.
+The federal purchase of a 418,400-square-foot warehouse for $70 million, the $313 million in renovation and operations contracts that follow, and the use of the facility as a federal detention site is a major federal action under traditional NEPA case law.
 The complaint argues DHS prepared no Environmental Assessment, no Environmental Impact Statement, and no valid claim of a categorical exclusion before committing funds.

 The second is the Immigration and Nationality Act.
 The pleadings on the INA claim were not retrieved from the federal docket within the research window for this piece.
 The AG’s press release lists INA among the statutory claims but the specific theory needs the complaint itself for verification.
 Direct retrieval of the Mullin docket should be done before quoting INA pleadings.